yassato/BIO373/GWAS/README.md

 ## Description
 The set of source codes to prepare input files and slides for the GWAS practice at BIO373.
+Here we see how GWAS/GS works with rice agronomic traits.

-To prepare input genotypes and run GWAS/GS of rice agronomic traits,
+To prepare input genotypes and run GWAS/GS,
-1. Impute genotypes using BEAGLE (./preprocessing/PLINK2VCF2BEAGLE)
+1. impute genotypes using BEAGLE (PLINK2VCF2BEAGLE.sh)
-2. Covert the imputed vcf into a numeric format of GAPIT input (.data/GAPIT_GenoPrep.R)
+2. covert the imputed vcf into a numeric format of GAPIT input (GAPIT_GenoPrep.R)
-3. Run GAPIT using "GAPIT_practice.R"
+3. run GAPIT using "GAPIT_practice.R"

+To make slides,
+1. clone this repository in your local environment
+2. make a RStudio project
+3. knit GWAS_practice_Yasu.Rmd as a beamer presentation

 ## References